To play the media you will need to either update your browser to a recent version or update your Flash plugin

 - retention of old-growth forest.

-Partners are using recovery responses of understory grasses and wildflowers as well as bird surveys as indicators of forest health.
+Partners use recovery responses of understory grasses and wildflowers as well as bird surveys as indicators of forest health.

 - the public in developing a greater understanding of the AFR project and its mission